 I’m a stay-at-home mother to six children, ages 15-6.
 My husband and I have been married for 20 years.
-Our family is an American, nomadic, sometimes expat, family originally from Atlanta, Georgia, USA, and currently living in Tokyo, Japan.
+Our family is an American, nomadic, sometimes expat, family originally from Atlanta, Georgia, USA, and after moving around the world for the last 10 years, we have settled back to our home state of Georgia, but this time in the city of Savannah.
 My family and I are Christian.
 I have worked as a doula and childbirth educator in the past, but most recently I’ve focused my attention on fertility awareness education.
 I have received training from Nurturing Birth, AMANI Birth, Fertility Education & Medical Management (FEMM), the Sympto Therm Foundation (Sympto), and WOOMB International (Billings).
-Since our first international move in 2010, our family has lived in four unique locations, visited 13 US states, and visited 18 countries.
+Since our first international move in 2010, our family has lived in six unique locations, visited 13 US states, and visited 19 countries.

 I love chatting about starry living.
 Starry living is embracing and seeking all the various aspects of life that make your life beautiful, purposeful, and transcendent.
 My focus is on sharing practical ways to bring about starry living in your own life.